 10. Gurus intimidate you.
 Legit Designers excite you.

 Lastly, when you’ve hired a design expert, you have intellectual excitement.
 Your brain fires up and your heart has permission to get excited too.
 Yes, this is “work,” but when has work ever been so fun?
-The people involved in the project arrive to each morning alert, prepared, and ready to achieve the impossible.
+The people involved in the project arrive each morning alert, prepared, and ready to achieve the impossible.

 Also, on a personal level, we cannot ever settle for being a guru.
 Yes, you can dazzle people, build up quite a social media following, and even make a handsome living.
 But if our contribution to the world is pure hype, we’ve contributed nothing at all, only taking what was there to be taken.

 To become legit at anything takes time, passion, and humility.
 It means caring about something long after everyone around you has lost interest.
-It may not bring quick fame or fortune, but your gifts have tremendous potential to mend a society and culture that has battered by greed and vanity. ◼️
+It may not bring quick fame or fortune, but your gifts have tremendous potential to mend society and culture that has been battered by greed and vanity. ◼️